 Once a child support order is entered, it can only be changed by a subsequent court order.
 In Texas, the process of changing the order is called a modification.
 There is no limit on the number of times a child support order can be modified.
-It is not unusual to have several
+It is not unusual to have several modifications before a child reaches adulthood, reflecting changes in income and circumstances affecting the child or parents.

 The amount of support stated in the child support order -- which can include four separate payments of regular child support, cash medical support, arrearages and retroactive support -- will continue to accrue until one of the parents or the OAG takes some action to change it.
 Loss of a job, incarceration, and other life events will not change the order.

 Grounds for Modification